 The term mobility as a service (or the digitalization of mobility) is used to label the bundling of transportation services to users through an information technology platform.
 Conventionally, transportation service providers tended to operate within their respective silos, and it could be difficult for a user to move across different modes (services).
-Each developed their own information systems to manage their operations and related activities.
+Each developed its own information systems to manage its operations and related activities.
 These systems were designed for intra-agency use, but the information was not usually shared with other stakeholders.
 Thus, each transportation service provider was trying to optimize its services and market share even if more efficient transport alternatives could be available in some cases.
 This standard model is being challenged.

 Urban congestion, difficulties at providing additional transport infrastructure, inflexible and regulated public transit agencies, and the diffusion of ICT created an environment suitable for the digitalization of mobility.
 It includes three major layers:

 - Transportation service providers.
 They include operators of transportation and distribution assets supporting mobility, namely government agencies maintaining roads and bridges and collecting tolls.
 Transit agencies are also a core component because of the diversity of assets they operate, such as buses, rail systems, and subways.
 Parking represents an important asset, including the public control of curb parking and privately owned parking facilities.
 Trucking companies involved in urban deliveries are of growing importance, particularly in the context of e-commerce and home deliveries (the digitalization of retail).
 The most complex transportation service provider is individual automobile users, which outside taxi and ride-sharing services are highly disorganized but with predictable behavior (e.g. commuting).
 They represent one of the most most significant assets to be digitalized with navigation assistance and automation.